Contentful Privacy Notice

 may be deemed a “sale” under the CCPA.
 To exercise your right to opt-out of such sharing please see the page “Do not sell / Data access request” on this site or contact us using the contact details provided above in “Who we are and how to contact us”.

-Firmographic data providers – when you visit our website or use our services we may share your identifiers (like email address) with third parties who provide us with firmographic data (such as the name the company you work at) related to your identifiers.
+Firmographic data providers – when you visit our website or use our services we may share your identifiers (like email address) with third parties who provide us with firmographic data (such as the name of the company you work at) related to your identifiers (for example based on your email address domain).

 Third party marketing services – we share your identifiers, internet activity, and inferences from the foregoing with marketing and advertising partners to deliver tailored advertising to you (please see in “Marketing”).